jbpost2/ST-370/README.md

 - Fix animiation of mean/vedian on 3.8 of PCM1a
 - Put in video of simulation using lock 5 or something in PCM4b, 4.9

-Tyler to-do:
-- Look at schedule and get it more set
-- Figure out first day intro class
-- Unit 1 class days (see rough plan picture in unit 1 folder)
-- Unit 2 class days (see rough plan picture in unit 2 folder)
-- Direct instruction class days (see rough plan in picture in main folder)
-- Unit 3, 4, ..., 9

 Kiran to-do list:

 - Remove prev/next button/swipe functionality on first slide
 - Remove next button/swipe functionality on Each "Take the quiz?" slide
 - Remove next button/swipe functionality on Each "Quiz Time!" slide

 - Go through and pull out all slide names and put into an excel document (1 new file of names in the landing page of the repo)
 - Google analytics added as a trigger to each slide (will correspond to the names of the slides)  (In Progress)